 The EBS and GOA pollock stocks are assessed independently using statistical age structured assessment models and take into account all sources of fishing mortality and are based on complete catch reporting systems including extensive observer data.
 Catch at age models synthesize data on biomass and age composition from the fishery, bottom trawl, and echo integrated trawl surveys conducted by the AFSC to estimate the numbers of pollock at age.
-Each year several assessment models are developed and evaluated by scientists using alternative life history and fishery & survey selectivity assumptions.
+Each year several assessment models are developed and evaluated by scientists using alternative life history and fishery and survey selectivity assumptions.
 Additionally, for the EBS and GOA models exploring stock status in relation to changing environmental conditions have also been developed and evaluated.
 Each model uses information on the status of the stock and potential effects of current management practices.
 The stock assessments consider the migration and possible removal of pollock in Russian waters using sensitivity analyses and treat this component as additional mortality.

-The separation of pollock in Alaskan waters into BSAI and GOA stocks is supported by analysis of larval drift patterns from spawning locations, as well as genetic/DNA (Bailey et al., 1999; Mulligan et al. 1992, Grant and Utter, 1980).
+The separation of pollock in Alaska waters into BSAI and GOA stocks is supported by analysis of larval drift patterns from spawning locations, as well as genetic/DNA (Bailey et al. 1999, Mulligan et al. 1992, Grant and Utter 1980).

 The NMFS/AFSC website has detailed information on Alaskan pollock research and stock assessment.
-The SAFE reports are compiled annually by the BSAI and GOA Groundfish Plan Teams, which are appointed by the NPFMC.
-As outlined in the current NPFMC Groundfish FMPs for BSAI and GOA (NPFMC, 2020; NPFMC 2020a) scientists from the AFSC, ADFG, other agencies, and universities prepare a Stock Assessment and Fishery Evaluation (SAFE) report annually.
-Results of the US acoustic surveys for pollock in Russian waters are considered as part of the annual stock assessment process as appropriate.
+The SAFE reports are compiled annually by the BSAI and GOA Groundfish Plan Teams, which are appointed by the Council.
+As outlined in the current Council groundfish FMPs for BSAI and GOA (NPFMC 2020a, b) scientists from the AFSC, ADFG, other agencies, and universities prepare a SAFE report annually.
+Results of the U.S. acoustic surveys for pollock in Russian waters are considered as part of the annual stock assessment process as appropriate.

-Data on catches of Alaskan pollock are maintained and updated by NMFS and are available on their website (NOAA 2022b).
-The SAFE documents (SAFE BSAI 2021; SAFE GOA 2021) for the 4 federal-waters pollock stock components contain extensive details on the catch and other data time series used in the stock assessments, including the catches from the PWS pollock fishery.
+Data on catches of Alaskan pollock are maintained and updated by NMFS and are available on their website.
+The SAFE documents for the four federal-waters pollock stock components contain extensive details on the catch and other data time series used in the stock assessments, including the catches from the PWS pollock fishery.
+References: